MyPortrait.jpg

 UNIVERSITY OF MISSOURI, KANSAS CITY

-DOCTOR OF MUSICAL ARTS, CANDIDATE
+DOCTOR OF MUSICAL ARTS

 STARTED FALL 2022